 The Law Centre holds the Lexcel Legal Practice Quality Mark for all our specialist work, office management and governance.
 Derbyshire Law Centre® is affiliated to the national organisation for Law Centres, the Law Centres Network.

 The solicitors employed at the Law Centre are regulated by Solicitors Regulation Authority and Legal Executives by the Chartered Institute of Legal Executives.

 Our achievements would not have been possible without the support from statutory, voluntary and community organisations and individuals.

 Funding and Income

-The Law Centre receives financial assistance from a wide variety of funders including grant aid from Bolsover District Council, Chesterfield Borough Council, Derbyshire County Council, Derbyshire Dales District Council and North East Derbyshire District Council, project funding from Heritage Lottery Fund, charitable sources, local and national contracts and other fundraising activities.
+The Law Centre receives financial assistance from a wide variety of funders including grant aid from Bolsover District Council, Chesterfield Borough Council, Derbyshire County Council and North East Derbyshire District Council, project funding from the European Structural and Investment Fund, The National Lottery Community Fund, charitable sources, local and national contracts and other fundraising activities.

-Our latest audited accounts can be found here: DLC Audited Account 2015-16
+Our latest audited accounts can be found here: DLC Audited Accounts 2019-20

 Our Annual report

 For a copy of our annual report 2018-2019, please email email@example.com